AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <!-- Introduction -->
 ## Introduction
-<p>Appflowy is a productivity tool that can be used to help individuals or teams accomplish tasks efficiently and effectively.
-It is open-source, which means that its code is freely available to all for development and customization!
-Whether you're an aspiring developer, a seasoned programmer, or someone with a genuine interest in technology, this guide is here to help you navigate the exciting world of open-source with Appflowy!</p>
+<p>Appflowy is a productivity tool that streamlines note taking and task management.
+It is open-source, which means that its code is available to everyone for development and customization!
+Whether you're an aspiring developer, a seasoned programmer, or someone genuinely interested in technology, this guide is here to help you navigate the exciting world of open-source with Appflowy!</p>

 ### General Purpose of this Article
-<p>We will explore the ins and outs of contributing to Appflowy and provide you with practical tips on how to make your first contribution.
+<p>We will explore the process of contributing to Appflowy and provide practical tips on how to make your first contribution.
 We'll demystify the process, highlight the benefits, and equip you with the essential tools and resources to get started on your open-source journey with Appflowy.

 Throughout this guide, we'll address common questions you may have, such as: